North Sails RESOURCES

 J/70 Tuning Guide

-After countless hours sailing, testing and competing in the J/70 One Design, North Sails has updated our tuning notes and tips in an effort to get sailors and teams up to race winning speed quickly with our World Championship Sails!
+After countless hours sailing, testing and competing in the J/70 One Design, North Sails has updated our tuning notes and tips in an effort to get sailors and teams up to race winning speed quickly with our World Championship winning sails!
 As we learn more about the J/70, or any other One-Design Class, new information regarding setup, tuning and trimming techniques will be updated online at northsails.com.
-Also, sign up online for our North Sails e-mail updates and receive all J/70 news and updates directly by e-mail.
+Also, sign up online for our North Sails email updates and receive all J/70 news and updates directly by email.
+And as always, contact your North Sails Expert for all the most up to date information and for help tuning your boat.

-For answers to your speed and boathandling questions, read Tim Healy’s tips and tricks in the J/70 Speed Guide.
+For answers to your speed and boat handling questions, read our tips and tricks in the J/70 Speed Guide.

 The J/70 is a design that incorporates many decades worth of great ideas and puts them into a 22’ package of fun and speed.
 Incorporating the speed and handling of a top tier sport boat with the stability and reliability of a performance keelboat.
 The J/70 creates a sailing experience that accommodates all ages, abilities and sailing appetites.
 We expect to see the J/70 class crown a diverse group of champions in the coming years.
 Let North Sails help you reach your competitive goals!

 Properly caring for your North Sails will prolong the life of the sails.
 When storing your sails, keep them clean, dry, out of direct sunlight and away from areas of extreme heat.
 Rolling the mainsail and jib when they are not being used and folding your spinnaker (instead of stuffing it in a bag) will help all of your sails remain wrinkle free and last much longer.
+Whenever you’re rolling or unrolling your sails, be sure to keep adequate tension fore and aft from the leech and luff to avoid creasing in the cloth.
 In addition, releasing the tension on the full-length battens in the mainsail, for storage, will increase the life of the sail.

-Some basic tools are required to accurately setup and tune your J/70 mast.
-These include: 50’ or longer Measuring Tape, PT-2 Loos Tension Gauge, Calipers, Permanent Marker and Electrical Tape.
+Some basic tools are required to accurately set up and tune your J/70 mast.
+These include: 50’ or longer Steel Measuring Tape [no stretch], PT-2 Loos Tension Gauge, Calipers, Permanent Marker and Electrical Tape.
 Each of these tools will be mentioned in this tuning guide and will aid in the proper tuning of your mast.

 SPREADERS TRIM MARKS